 Foot massage.
 Shoulder massage.
 Full body massage.
 The choice of massages is very wide, but prices again are very small.
 For example, a half an hour massage costs only some 2.5 – 5 EUR, but during our stay in Thailand we don’t see any massage for more than 20 EUR.

 The same as much here you see Buddhist temples.
 Larger and smaller, they are just everywhere.
-And they are very beautiful.
+There are a lot of beautiful temples in Chiang Mai.

 And public washing machines, where you just throw in coins and you can wash your clothes.
 They as well are everywhere.